python-sdbus/python-sdbus/docs/asyncio_quick.rst

 Interface classes for async IO should be derived from :py:class:`DbusInterfaceCommonAsync`.

-The class constructor takes ``interface_name`` keyword to determine the dbus interface name for all dbus elements declared in the class body.
+The class constructor takes ``interface_name`` keyword to determine the D-Bus interface name for all D-Bus elements declared in the class body.

 Example: ::